cevr/ftld/README.md

 ## Task

 `Task` represents a lazy computation that may fail.
 It will always return a `Result` value, either `Ok` or `Err`.
-If the computation is asynchronous, it will return a `Promise` that resolves to a `Result` value.
+If the computation is asynchronous, running it (`.run`) will return a `Promise` that resolves to a `Result` value.
 This means a task can be synchronous or asynchronous.

 > Key differences to `Promise`:
 >